 A product of the self-centered, unicorn-loving, millennialist de-generation.
 Strong belief in the fact that we are special and chosen.
-Anti capitalist on the outside, ‘let’s get some lunch at Albert-Heijn’ on the inside.
+Anti capitalist on the outside, ‘let’s get lunch at Albert-Heijn’ on the inside.
 Strong concerns about this complex, beautifully flawed and unequal world.
-One of us is actually vegan, the rest of us just pretend to love animals.
+One of us is actually vegan, the rest of us just pretend to disagree with the bioindustry.
 It’s all fake news, so are we.

 We chose art to be able to do absolutely nothing about anything.

 Flipping the finger for the sake of having no alternative solutions.
 This is our live, good to the last drop, it doesn’t get any better than this.
 Our lives are ending, one minute at a time.
 Too glam to give a damn, and all that BS.
 Self destruction is the answer.
 It’s only after disaster that we can be resurrected.
 Raging.
 Raging against the dying of the light.
 Capitalizing on the thoughts and ideas of others, David Lynching, waking up from Orwellian nightmares, stumbling down Kerouac’s road.
 So long, and thanks for all the fish.

 Teddy’s Last Ride is an ex-dance company turned performing arts collective.
 Founded, performed, and directed by a pack of international misfits in their 20’s.
 The collective, composed by dancers, musicians and actors was established in Groningen (NL) in 2017.

 Through their work they try to make sense of the social dynamics that drive contemporary sociëty and the ways people interact with each other.
 Every artistic investigation starts of as a personal question or fascination concerning these themes.
 Content is gathered based on these investigations and translated into theatrical forms that take all shapes and sizes, depending on how the content should be translated and communicated to an audience.